PKafka0320/zoom-clone/README.md

-# chat service project

-chat service with NodeJS, Websockets, SocketIO, WebRTC
+Chat service with NodeJS, WebSockets, SocketIO, WebRTC

+Project is for the purpose of studying WebSocket, SocketIO, WebRTC.
+The code is changed in sequence of using Websocket, SocketIO, WebRTC and end with WebRTC.

 # dependencies